SKA Lviv: First League successes

-In 1960 it became SKA (Sport Club of Army) for all Army clubs except the Moscow's one, which became CSKA (the Central Sport Club of the Army).
-In 1982 the SKA Lviv from the Soviet Second League was united with the other club from Lviv, FC Karpaty Lviv, which participated in the Soviet First League.
-The new team has taken place of FC Karpaty Lviv and was renamed into SKA Karpaty Lviv.
-In 1990 the team was liquidated and in its place was formed SFC Drohobych in the Soviet Second League.
-Soon, after few months, the club was renamed again in FC Halychyna Drohobych.
-Later, there was another club that entered the Ukrainian Second League called as the SKA-Orbita Lviv, and in 2008 FC Halychyna Lviv that won the national amateur cup entered the Ukrainian Cup.
+In 1982, the SKA Lviv from the Soviet Second League was united with the other club from Lviv, Karpaty Lviv, which participated in the Soviet First League.
+The new team has taken the place of FC Karpaty Lviv and was renamed into SKA Karpaty Lviv.
+In 1989, Karpaty were revived and entered competitions of the Soviet Second League.
+In 1990, the SKA Karpaty was relegated and moved to Drohobych playing as SFC Drohobych in the Soviet Second League.
+Soon, after a few months, the club was renamed again in Halychyna Drohobych.
+The last renaming led to a scandal after which the Carpathian Military District refused to be associated with the team.